MarufCodeSculptor/grid-layout/README.md

 # Grid Layout Practice

 This repository contains my practice exercises with CSS Grid Layout.
 I've named each section using grid areas and arranged them using grid column areas for a structured and responsive design.
+  ##Responsive Design
+  I've made the layout responsive using media queries, adapting to smaller and medium-sized devices.
 ## Sections

 1. **Header:** Positioned at the top of the grid layout, this section serves as the header for the webpage.